The Ultimate Guide to Go-to-Market Strategy for SaaS [Examples Included]

 - You can use it to determine the customer acquisition cost and choose the most suitable strategy for your SaaS company and product.
 Instead of using unnecessary discounts and other tactics that most SaaS companies use, you’ll be able to make more informed decisions that won’t cost you or your business.

-A go-to-market strategy is useful not only in the launch phase of your product but also helps you achieve a product-market fit and set a solid foundation for upcoming product operations.
+A go-to-market strategy is useful not only in the launch phase of your product but long sales cycles and also helps you achieve a product-market fit and set a solid foundation for upcoming product operations.

 How will you sell your product to your target market?
 As SaaS pricing is subscription-based and requires a lot more commitment over the customer’s lifecycle, you have to be careful when choosing a pricing strategy.